 Bumblebees are not overly aggressive and rarely sting unless disturbed or threatened.
 These resourceful bees build nests that typically contain far fewer members than honey bees.

-LOCATION: Dry, protected, and hidden cavities below ground, on or near ground level, such as:
+LOCATION: Dry, dark, protected and hidden cavities below ground, on or near ground level, such as:

 - Rodent tunnels